RSS

 In the short term, consider changing floors, cabinets, and fixtures.
 Consider sanding, staining, or painting dingy-looking cabinets to give them a fresh look.
 Replacing old cabinet hardware (a low-cost improvement) can make a massive difference in appearance.

 Examine your countertops and other visually appealing surface areas.
 Also, look at the kitchen sink and fixtures.
-Replacing them with contemporary fixtures and a new sink can make a difference in aesthetics and hard dollars if they’re old and worn.
+Replacing them with contemporary fixtures and a new sink can improve aesthetics and reduce hard-dollar costs if they’re old and worn.
 In some cases, spending $6,000 on a cosmetically outdated kitchen can add as much as $15,000 in extra value to the home.

 Adding New Space

 Generally, improvements that increase the home’s functional space are good profit centers.
 For example, one homeowner had a storage area accessed outside and bordered by the laundry room.
-The homeowner knocked out the laundry room wall to the storage area, eliminated the outside door to the storage area, and added over 100 more square feet of storage and useable space, which is now accessed from the inside, not the outside.
+The homeowner removed the laundry room wall to the storage area, eliminated the exterior door to the storage area, and added more than 100 square feet of storage and usable space, now accessible from the inside rather than the outside.

 The repair, which cost only about $3,000, increased the home value an estimated four times the cost to perform.